Activist fund Bluebell calls on Vivendi to sweeten Universal spin-off

 Vivendi said earlier in May it could sell an additional 10% of Universal to an American investor as part of the deal.

-Universal, behind singers such as Lady Gaga and Taylor Swift, is currently 20% owned by a consortium led by Chinese giant Tencent.
+Universal, behind singers such as Lady Gaga and Taylor Swift, is currently 20% owned by a consortium led by Chinese giant Tencent (0700.HK).
 The remaining 80% is owned by Vivendi.

 Our Standards: The Thomson Reuters Trust Principles.